nikhilvenkatkumsetty/Machine-Learning-Approach-to-Software-Requirements-Prioritization/README.md

 # Machine-Learning-Approach-to-software-requirements-Prioritization
-Using Genetic Algorithm to prioritize the software requirements of a project
+Using Genetic Algorithm and Particle- swarm optimization to prioritize the software requirements of a project
 ## Description:
 Requirement analysts possess relevant knowledge about the relative importance of requirements.
 We use an Interactive